serpentstriker/Autonomous-Robot-Nvigation-Software/README.md

 # Autonomous-Robot-Navigation-Software

 My Team and I developed an autonomous robot for Dalhousie University Gregson Design Challenge 2022.
 The rules and scoring are listed below.
-We placed firdt in the compitetion by disarming 6 mines and removing 3.
+We placed first in the competition by disarming 6 mines and removing 3.

 ![image](https://user-images.githubusercontent.com/61470710/210140986-bf64b6a3-d9f3-4bea-a9c2-a78d8064e948.png)